Phase diagram of two-component mean-field Bose mixtures: Model and review of previous results

 As demonstrated in Ref.~\cite{Jakubczyk_2024} (see also \cite{Schaeybroeck_2013}), if the transition between the normal and BEC$_2$ phases is continuous (and, therefore, there is only one solution of the saddle-point equations), the phase boundary in the space spanned by $(T,\mu_1, \mu_2)$ is described by the following relation:

 where $n_{2,c} = \frac{1}{ \lambda_{2}^{3} }\zeta\left( 3/2 \right)$.

 Importantly, for certain parameter ranges (see \cite{Jakubczyk_2024}), the system admits multiple solutions and identifying the physically realized equilibrium requires checking which of them corresponds to the lowest value of $\Phi$; the remaining solutions then represent metastable or unstable equilibria.
+Competition between the distinct solutions leads in these cases to the occurrence of a first-order phase transition, characterised by discontinuities in particle concentrations.

 The previous analysis of Ref.~\cite{Jakubczyk_2024}, largely by numerical means, explored the general structure of the phase diagram in the interaction- and mass-balanced case with repulsive interactions.
 The major findings of that study are summarized as follows.
 For $D>0$, the phase diagram hosts, in addition to the normal phase, a phase involving condensate of only type-1 particles (BEC$_1$), only type-2 particles (BEC$_2$) and condensates of both species (BEC$_{12}$), where all the involved phase transitions are continuous.
 This situation is schematically depicted in Fig.~{\ref{Schematic_p_d} (the right panel).
 In contrast, for $D<0$, there is no BEC$_{12}$ phase, and the transition between BEC$_1$ and BEC$_2$ is of first order and is accompanied by phase separation; condensation of single species of particles may occur either via a first order or continuous transition depending on system parameters.
 In addition, for sufficiently large, positive interspecies couplings $a_{12}$, there occurs a line of liquid-gas-type phase transitions within the normal phase; for a schematic illustration, see Fig.~\ref{Schematic_p_d} (left panel).
 This picture was primarily obtained through numerical analysis of Eq.~(\ref{Phi_fun},\ref{n1eq},\ref{n2eq}) for situations with neither mass nor interaction imbalance and repulsive interparticle forces.
+The role of the sign of \(D\) had been recognized in much earlier studies on this topic.
+Specifically, at \(T=0\), varying \(D\) across zero leads to a mixing-demixing transition in the system.
+For temperatures above zero with \(D=0\), the transition between the BEC\(_1\) and BEC\(_2\) phases is expected to be of a multicritical nature \cite{Jakubczyk_2024}.

 We presently systematize, generalize, and extend that analysis to parameter ranges not addressed before, also providing a much more thorough analytical understanding.
 We begin by discussing the possibility of attractive couplings.